FAQs About the Charlotte Regional Data Trust

 Does the Charlotte Regional Data Trust do research with integrated data?

 Yes.
-Through its affiliation with the UNC Charlotte and the UNC Charlotte Urban Institute, the Charlotte Regional Data Trust offers analytical support to assist organizations in their research and data analyses efforts.
-Organizations can contract separately with ISC and the UNC Charlotte Urban Institute to conduct research and/or program evaluations using integrated data.
-The Charlotte Regional Data Trust also works to connect community organizations to faculty researchers whose subject matter expertise may be valuable to the organization.
+Through its affiliation with UNC Charlotte and the Charlotte Urban Institute, the Data Trust offers analytical support to assist organizations in their research and data analyses efforts.
+Organizations can contract separately with the Data Trust and the Charlotte Urban Institute to conduct research and/or program evaluations using integrated data.
+The Data Trust also connects community organizations to faculty researchers whose subject matter expertise may be valuable to the organization.
+If you are interested in doing research with the data housed in the Data Trust, email DataTrust@charlotte.edu

-How can I learn more about using the Charlotte Regional Data Trust Community Database for my research or to evaluate a community program?
+How can I learn more about using the Data Trust and requesting access to data for my research, or to evaluate a community program?

-Researchers who wish to use data must complete a data license request that details the research project, requested data fields, the research methodology and analyses that will be used, and the dissemination plan.
-The request is reviewed by the Data and Research Oversight Committee (DAROC) and if approved, the researcher will enter into a Limited License Agreement (LLA) to use the data with ISC.
+Those who wish to use data must complete a data license request that details the project, requested data fields, the research methodology and analyses that will be used, and the dissemination plan.
+The request is reviewed by the Data and Research Oversight Committee (DAROC) and if approved, the researcher will enter into a Data Use License to use the data.
 De-identified data will then be securely transferred to the researcher.
-To begin this process, email Sydney Idzikowski.
+To begin this process, email Sydney Idzikowski at sidzikow@charlotte.edu

-How does the Charlotte Regional Data Trust protect the data held in the ISC Integrated Data System?
+How does the Data Trust protect the data?

-The data in our system is individual-level, identifiable data so that information can be linked across different sources.
-Because of the sensitive nature of personally identifiable information (PII), ISC has numerous policies and procedures in place to protect the data including legal, technical, procedural, and physical protections.
-The data sharing agreement ISC enters with each data depositor explicitly states the expectations of confidentiality and security.
-The current ISC data security approved by the Board of Directors can be obtained by emailing us.
+The data shared with the Data Trust is individual-level, identifiable data so that information can be linked across different sources.
+Because of the sensitive nature of personally identifiable information (PII), the Data Trust has numerous policies and procedures in place to protect the data including legal, technical, procedural, and physical protections.
+The legal data sharing agreement the Data Trust enters into with each data partner explicitly states the expectations of confidentiality and security.
+The current Data Trust data security approved by the Board of Directors can be obtained by emailing us.

 PII is NEVER released to researchers.
 Researchers who would like to use data must first submit a Data License Request to the Data and Research Oversight Committee (DAROC).
 DAROC oversees the use of data for the Board of Directors and includes University researchers and members of the community, including a representative from each data depositor.
 The agency that owns the data being requested must approve the use of their data during the approval process.

-If a request is approved, the researcher will sign a Limited License Agreement (LLA) outlining how the data can and cannot be used.
-After the LLA is complete and requested data are integrated, Charlotte Regional Data Trust and DAROC members will review the dataset prior to release to ensure it meets the terms of the LLA and does not inadvertently identify any individual.
-Charlotte Regional Data Trust staff and DAROC monitor use and final release of research products to ensure compliance with the terms of the LLA and ensure that no individual is reidentified.
+If a request is approved, the researcher will sign a Data Use License outlining how the data can and cannot be used.
+After the Data Use Licence is complete and requested data are integrated, Data Trust and DAROC members will review the dataset prior to release to ensure it does not inadvertently identify any individual.
+Data Trust staff and DAROC monitor use and final release of research products to ensure compliance with the terms of the Data Use Agreement and ensure that no individual is reidentified and that the researcher is in compliance.

 How is administrative data used in research?

 Administrative data is typically not collected for research purposes.
 It is useful data for researchers, however, because it often tells us who uses services, how often those services are used, and the outcomes of those services.
-If a researcher wanted to understand the impact of absenteeism on student test scores, the researcher could survey or interview individual students for this information.
+Linking these data tell a more comprehensive and complex story If a researcher wanted to understand the impact of absenteeism on student test scores, the researcher could survey or interview individual students for this information.
 However, this information already exists as administrative data.
-Researchers can use the administrative data instead to reduce the research burden on the students and teachers and reduce the cost of data collection.
+Researchers can use the administrative data instead to reduce the research burden on both the research team and the people in the data.
 In addition, with administrative data, researchers can often access a larger sample or study a whole population instead of a sample (e.g., children experiencing literal homelessness in Charlotte-Mecklenburg).
 A larger sample allows researchers to use more analytic tools and can result in more statistically powerful results.

-We are always in the process of negotiating data sharing agreements with local government and non-profit agencies.
-The Charlotte Regional Data Trust currently has data sharing agreements with the following organizations, among others:
+The Data Trust is always in the process of negotiating data sharing agreements with local government and non-profit agencies.
+Visit this page for details about data partners and available data.

-What are the benefits for a data depositor?
+What are the benefits of being a data partner?

-In addition to the community benefits available to a data depositor, additional partner benefits include:
+In addition to the community benefits available to a data partner, additional partner benefits include:

-- Understand your organizational data in the context of other organizations and institutions.
+- Access to a data partner portal with information to better understand your organizational data in the context of other organizations and institutions.

 - Use a mature and vetted data governance structure instead of recreating processes to share, link, and license use of data.

-- Gain feedback on your organization’s data quality.
+- Gain feedback on your organization’s data quality via the data partner portal

-- Access the ISC data steward program that in partnership with the School of Data Science, provides a graduate student steward to assess, inventory, and make recommendations on an organization’s current data culture and infrastructure.
+- Access the data steward program that provides a graduate student steward to assess, inventory, and make recommendations on an organization’s current data culture and infrastructure.

 What are the benefits for the community?

-The Charlotte Regional Data Trust creates the opportunity to integrate fragmented community data for citizen and community benefit.
+The Data Trust creates the opportunity to integrate fragmented community data for community benefit.
 Benefits include:

-- A deeper and more nuanced understanding of multifaceted issues that span organizational and institutional silos.
+- A deeper and more nuanced understanding of pressing issues that span organizations and institutions.

-- The capacity to understand the impact of an intervention across organizations and institutions.
-For example, Habitat for Humanity of Charlotte used integrated data described the longitudinal impact of homeownership on families use of community services and children’s educational outcomes.
-The Housing Instability and Homelessness Report Series uses integrated data described a group of children in emergency shelter who were not accessing available services at school.
-Salvation Army and Charlotte-Mecklenburg Schools responded with new supports and training to ensure children are connected to services.
+- The capacity to better develop solutions and understand the impact of an intervention on people and across organizations and institutions.
+For example, Habitat for Humanity of Charlotte used integrated data describing the longitudinal impact of homeownership on families’ use of community services and children’s educational outcomes.
+The Housing Instability and Homelessness Report Series uses integrated data describing a group of children in emergency shelter who were not accessing available services at school.
+Salvation Army and Charlotte-Mecklenburg Schools responded with new support and training to ensure children are connected to services.

 - The ability to identify areas where organizations can work better together.

-What does the Charlotte Regional Data Trust have to do with the UNC Charlotte Urban Institute?
+What does the Data Trust have to do with the Charlotte Urban Institute?

 What is administrative data?